 The prevalence of HLA-B27 in reactive arthritis is estimated at 30% to 50% in patients with reactive arthritis, although values range widely.
 In hospital-based studies with more severely affected patients, frequencies as high as 60% to 80% have been reported.
 HLA-B27 should not be used as a diagnostic tool for a diagnosis of acute ReA.
 The presence of HLA-B27 is believed to potentiate reactive arthritis by presenting bacterial antigens to T cells, altering self-tolerance of the host immune system, increased TNF-alpha production, promoting invasion of microbes in the gut, and delayed clearance of causative organisms.

-Initially, the dermal histopathological features of reactive arthritis are similar to psoriasis. examination of the synovial fluid will reveal large macrophages, reiter cells that have phagocytosed neutrophils, lymphocytes and plasma cells.
+Initially, the dermal histopathological features of reactive arthritis are similar to psoriasis.
+Examination of the synovial fluid reveals large macrophages, reiter cells that have phagocytosed neutrophils, lymphocytes, and plasma cells.
 Extensive pannus formation is very rare.

 These symptoms manifest several days to weeks after the initial infection.
 Diarrhea or other symptoms caused by the offending agents are usually resolved by the time the patient develops arthritis.
 A detailed history and physical examination to investigate any recent illness such as urethritis, diarrhea, etc, should be performed.
 ReA can be self-limiting, recurrent or continuous and about 20% to 25% of the patients may progress to have chronic articular, ocular and cardiac complications.